 Experimentation continued to flourish through the remaining years of Early Cinema.
 In the 1910s, a few business-minded individuals realized that this experimentation and creative freedom wasn’t actually very economical.

-Instead, men like Thomas Ince began to re-mold the filmmaking process, inspired by efficiency-obsessed industrialists like Henry Ford.
+Instead, men like Thomas Ince began to re-mold the film production process, inspired by efficiency-obsessed industrialists like Henry Ford.
 Film studios began cropping up, and these studios took an assembly-line approach to making movies.

 What is a Screenplay Thomas Ince